Category Archives: Legal Rights

 ANSWER: Placing a copyright notice on your website is like sticking a “Keep off the grass” sign on your front lawn.
 People who respect your property rights will stay off, and those who don’t respect the rules … you’ll just have to chase them away for trespassing.
 The copyright notice doesn’t add any new weapons to your copyright arsenal (although it used to be very important).
 And unless you’re willing to follow up a theft with a threatening letter (or better yet, have your attorney do it), it’s unlikely your copyright notice will have much effect on a bad actor bent on copying.

 Rephrase the question.
 Can we suggest you rephrase your question to “What can I do about visitors who download images and content from my website without my permission?”
-There are technical methods of preventing copying of your text, but these involve website coding, and most coders consider them pointless.
-The legal route – tracking down infringers and dragging them into court for financial punishment — is the most effective.
-Because copyright is not enforced by the government, you have to hunt down infringers and seek justice yourself and that’s why protecting your website can be expensive.
-Sometimes, you will be repaid your attorney’s fees, but winning your case doesn’t guarantee a return on attorney fees.
+There are technical methods of preventing copying of your text, but these involve website coding, and some techies consider them pointless.

 Fortify your defenses.
 If you foresee the possibility that you’ll nab someone copying your website, the following steps will increase your chances of success and remuneration for your troubles.